 Content with Being Ordinary

 We live at a time when so many people are seeking their fifteen minutes of fame.
 Everyone, or so it seems, wants to be extraordinary and very few are content with being ordinary.
-This is one of the curses of the time in which we live.
-All this is bad enough but if, and when it penetrates deep into the lives of Christian people and begins to distort their hopes and aspirations then we are in trouble.
+This desire is one of the curses of the time in which we live.
+All this is bad enough, but when it penetrates deep into the lives of Christian people and begins to distort their hopes and aspirations, then we are in trouble.
 What’s wrong with being ordinary?
-The reality is that most of us are ordinary and there is nothing wrong in being so.
-When we read the Scriptures, we discover that most of the people that God uses are simply ordinary.
+The reality is that most of us are ordinary, and there is nothing wrong with being so.
+When we read the Scriptures, we discover that most people that God uses are simply ordinary.
 Ordinary people through whom God does extraordinary things, and when God uses us in such a way we need to be careful that we don’t kid ourselves into thinking that we are anything other than ordinary.